Q: Can one of the reference letters from the potential science advisor?

 Q: Does the 3-page limit for the description of the research program include references?

 A: Yes.
-Please note however that if you are submitting a first and second choice host institution, you may increase the length of your research proposal to 4 pages (including figures, tables, and references).
+Please note however that if you are submitting more than one choice host institution, you may increase the length of your research proposal by 1 additional page for each host institution for a total of up to 5 pages (including figures, tables, and references) if three host institutions are submitted.

 Q: Can I change my application after it has been submitted?

-A: If you have changes to make to your application after it has been submitted, please email the new PDF files to: saganfellowship@caltech.edu and we will insert the new files into your application.
-Note that these changes can only be completed before the application deadline.
-No changes will be accepted after the application deadline.
+A: If you have changes to make to your application after it has been submitted but before the application deadline, please go ahead and resubmit the entire application through the electronic submission site Note that no changes will be accepted after the application deadline.

 Q: Is there a maximum file size for the application files?